KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

    - Allure
-     - Applies to Axes
+     - Applies to Swords
      - Max level: III
-     - Description: Chance to get more souls from killing players.
+     - Description: Your attack pulls mobs towards you.
    - Blind
-     - Applies to Axes
+     - Applies to Swords
      - Max level: III
-     - Description: Chance to get more souls from killing players.
+     - Description: A chance of causing blindness when attacking.
    - Blunt Force
-     - Applies to Axes
+     - Applies to Swords
-     - Max level: III
+     - Max level: IV
-     - Description: Chance to get more souls from killing players.
+     - Description: Chance to strike with great force.
    - Bowmaster
-     - Applies to Axes
+     - Applies to Bow, Crossbow, Trident
-     - Max level: III
+     - Max level: V
-     - Description: Chance to get more souls from killing players.
+     - Description: Multiplies damage against players who are wielding a Sword at the time they are hit.
    - Critical
-     - Applies to Axes
+     - Applies to Armor
      - Max level: III
-     - Description: Chance to get more souls from killing players.
+     - Description: Increase damage done with critical hit.
    - Curse
      - Applies to Axes
-     - Max level: III
+     - Max level: II
-     - Description: Chance to get more souls from killing players.
+     - Description: Chance to give your enemy mining fatigue.
    - Ender Slayer
      - Applies to Axes
      - Max level: III